AdobeDocs/campaign.en/help/automation/workflow/send-a-report-to-a-list.md

     * **[!UICONTROL Action to perform]**: select **[!UICONTROL Prepare and start]**.
     * Un-check the **[!UICONTROL Generate an outbound transition]** and **[!UICONTROL Process errors]** options.

 1. Save your changes and start the workflow.
+The message is sent to the list of recipient every first monday of the month, with the attached report.